Amitesh-Patel/Amitesh-Patel/README.md

 **Amitesh-Patel** here

--  I’m currently working on a Research Paper (COD)
+-  I’m currently working on a Research Paper (Roumor Detection)
 -  I’m currently learning Flask
 -  I’m looking to collaborate on for good projects
 -  Ask me about data